Geometry- and topology-controlled synchronization phase transition on manifolds: Sign condition for the cubic coefficient

 \section{Sign condition for the cubic coefficient}

 In this appendix, we state the additional sign condition used in Subsec. \ref{Nonlinear-response-subsection}.
-Appendix \ref{Appendix-D} shows that the cubic coefficient can be written as a local integral over $M$.
-We now explain how the zeros of $u_{c}$ can force the sign of that integral.
-We write the cubic density in Eq. (\ref{III-C-EQ003}) as
+Under the locality assumptions of Appendix \ref{Appendix-D}, the cubic coefficient can be written as a local integral over $M$.
+The Poincar\'e-Hopf theorem fixes the total index of the zeros of $u_{c}$, but it does not by itself fix the sign of this integral.
+The sign statement therefore requires an additional model-dependent dominance condition on the local cubic density.
+We write this density in Eq. (\ref{III-C-EQ003}) as

 The density $q\left(\sigma\right)$ measures the local contribution of the critical tangent field to the cubic coefficient.
 The coefficient $\Lambda_{3}$ is the integral of this density: